Wednesday, July 27, 2011

 Photo of the Week: The Dragons of Ginoza

-In addition to my normal dereliction of duties there are some big events I'm getting ready for this weekend.
-One being a 1st birthday party for about 3 grandkids.
-We do stuff differently, in Okinawa, Japan than the rest of the world.
+In addition to my normal dereliction of duties, there are some big events I'm getting ready for this weekend.
+One is a 1st birthday party for about 3 grandkids.
+We do stuff differently, in Okinawa, Japan than in the rest of the world.
 So, I have to make sure I document this event in photos for all to see.
 I may even have to bring along some assistant cameramen or, (groan) let the wife use the Canon G12, again.

-If things don't work out and we loose contact for a few days blame it on my undisclosed source.
+If things don't work out and we lose contact for a few days blame it on my undisclosed source.

-Meanwhile, you can get an idea what I'm up to by visiting THE SHINUGU MATSURI HERE
+Meanwhile, you can get an idea of what I'm up to by visiting THE SHINUGU MATSURI HERE